 Risk Factors for AIDS

-A risk factor makes the chances of getting a disease or condition higher.
-You can have HIV with or without any of those listed below.
-But the more risks you have, the higher the chances of getting HIV.
+A risk factor is something that raises a person's chances of getting a disease or health problem.
+A person can have HIV with or without any of those listed below.
+But the more risks they have, the higher the chances of getting HIV.

 Certain lifestyle factors are linked to HIV infection.
-By avoiding or changing certain behaviors, you can lower your risk.
+By avoiding or changing certain behaviors, a person can lower their risk.
 The most common risks are:

 Having Unprotected Sex

-Using needles to inject drugs makes your chances of HIV higher.
-This is mainly true if they're dirty needles or you share them with others.
-Even a small amount of blood with HIV can be passed to you.
+Using needles to inject drugs raises the risk of HIV.
+This is mainly true if they are dirty or shared needles.
+Even a small amount of blood with HIV can be passed to someone else.

 Having Certain Health Problems

-Having a sexually transmitted infection (STI) makes your risk of HIV higher.
+Having a sexually transmitted infection (STI) makes a person's risk of HIV higher.
 The most common ones are:

-Blood banks didn’t test for HIV until 1985.
+Blood banks did not test for HIV until 1985.
 There was no way of knowing if the blood had HIV in it.
 The infection was passed through blood transfusions.
-There is still some degree of risk because tests can't find HIV in a donor who just got it.
+There is still some degree of risk.
+This is because tests cannot find HIV in a blood donor who just got it.

 Having Certain Jobs